openstream/llm-visibility-monitor/readme.txt

   * Better error handling - NULL comparison scores treated as 0 for accurate averages
   * Enhanced logging system for comparison and summary generation processes
   * Fixed summary caching issues where old summaries were reused for different content
+  * Fixed summary accuracy issue where results from different expected answers were mixed together

 = 0.12.0 - 2025-01-12 =
 * **New Feature**: Enhanced Response Time Logging